parikkap/PG-vector-poc/README.md

 bun dev
 ```

+## Postgres with docker

+1. Install docker and docker-compose
+2. You might need to pull fist the normal postgres image `docker pull postgres`
+3. Run `docker pull [ankane/pgvector]`(https://hub.docker.com/r/ankane/pgvector)
+4. Run `docker-compose up`
+5. Connect to db with `docker-compose run db psql -h db -U postgres`
+6. In postgres run `CREATE DATABASE vector_db;` and `CREATE EXTENSION vector;`
+7. TBC...
+We should have a script that does all this or ORM if someone supports PGVECTOR

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.